 - Student competitors must be enrolled in a high school in one of grades 9-12 for the current academic school year - or if home-schooled, be of high school standing. - Each team must consist of 4 students, and each school may send only one team.
-In addition to the 4 students, teams may optionally send one alternate. - All team members must attend the same high school. - Each team must be accompanied by an advisor who is a faculty member at the team's high school OR a parent/guardian of one of the team members. - Sixteen (16) teams will be allowed to register for the tournament.
-There will be a waitlist for additional teams that can enter the tournament if any already-entered teams cancel their registration. - Each team should designate a team captain, who will be responsible for answering bonus questions and signing the score sheet after each match.
+In addition to the 4 students, teams may optionally send one alternate. - All team members must attend the same high school. - Each team must be accompanied by an advisor who is a faculty member at the team's high school OR a parent/guardian of one of the team members. - Each team should designate a team captain, who will be responsible for answering bonus questions.